 A clear, common system of record-keeping, and communication is established within the school, co-ordinated by the SENDCo.
-All Individual Provision Maps and Professional reports are kept online in the school's Sharepoint filing system.
-At the end of each academic year completed Individual Provision maps are electronically archived.
-In line with GDPR procedures minimal identifiable information is recorded on the Individual Provision Maps.
+All Learning Passports and Professional reports are kept in an appropriate, safe place in the classroom to encourage constant use and referrals to targets.
+At the end of each academic year completed passports are transferred to the child's SEND folder.
+A copy of current and back-dated SEND information is kept securely separate to children's other personal information.
+In line with GDPR procedures minimal identifiable information is recorded on the Learning Passports.
 See also our Privacy Notice and Confidentiality Policy.